 If you need to link to a web page outside of your site you should not put it in your site navigation, because that confuses the user when they suddenly loose your sites navigation.
 Instead list the link in the content of your page or as a special 'Usefull Links' section in the right column.

 If another CMS website has content that you need on your site you might be able to share content blocks that would feed both sites.

 To obtain the file size you can either check its file size prior to posting in the CMS, or if the file already resides in the CMS you can select the file (likely in your docs folder) and cancel downloading the PDF when prompted.
 In the window you will see the file size in Bytes.
 An example would be the file size in the CMS indicating 47096 B = 47Kb.
 Please use either KiloBytes or MegaBytest.

 It is suggested that the standard way of identifying a PDF is to write it as: file name (#kb).
-Also, when you create the link or afterwards in the WYSIWYG editor give it a Style "pdf" from the drop down list of Styles.
-Thaf gives it a class name of 'pdf' which will put the cute PDF logo next to the link alerting users they are about to link to a PDF.
+Also, when you create the link or afterwards in the WYSIWYG editor give it a Style "PDF" from the drop down list of Styles.
+That gives it a class name of 'PDF' which will put the cute PDF logo next to the link alerting users they are about to link to a PDF.

 To create a form that users can complete online and trigger an email you can accomplish one of two ways:

 - You could switch to html view and code by hand and/or prepare in an outside editor like Dreamweaver followed by pasting into the CMS code view.